TripleNickelPigs/triplenickelsite/content/_index.md

 ---
 author: "Triple Nickel"
 ---
-This is where we write stuff.
+There is something on this page